 - Teeth grinding, which may be loud enough to annoy a sleeping partner.

 Of all the children who brux between the ages of 3 and 10, more than half will stop spontaneously by age 13.
 For teen-agers and adults, the duration of bruxism depends upon its cause.
 If bruxism is dental or medication related, a change in tooth alignment or medication usually resolves it.
 If bruxism is related to stress, brain injury or illness it may last much longer as these problems can be more difficult to conquer.

 How is Bruxism Treated?

 There is no cure for bruxism, instead the condition is managed.

-Generally, as a first, and sometimes only step, the pain and discomfort from bruxism is alleviated using a custom fitted nightguard.
+Generally, as a first, and sometimes only step, the pain and discomfort is alleviated using a custom fitted nightguard.

 - Stress Related Bruxism – Professional counseling, psychotherapy, biofeedback exercises or other strategies provided by a psychologist or psychotherapist to help you relax may provide more long-lasting relief.
 Muscle relaxants or botulism toxin may temporarily ease spasm in clenched and overworked jaw muscles when more conservative treatments fail.

 - Dental Related Bruxism – Occlusal therapy or orthodontics may provide relief related to bruxism due to poorly aligned teeth.